MACROBIOTICS, AND MODIFICATIONS FOR A DEVELOPMENT PROGRAM

 10. The use of fats and oils.
 Macrobiotics does not recommend a lot of fat in the diet at all, other than some sesame oil or other used in cooking.
 We find that to balance a fast oxidation rate (very uncommon in Japanese people but common in Westerners) requires more fat or oil in the diet.
 Fast oxidizers also do not do well on grains, beans and other starches.
 For details, read The Oxidation Types.

 11. Eating red meat and avoiding all pig products.
 Red meat is not recommended much in macrobiotics because it is more yang.
-However, I find that most adults are so yin they benefit from a little – twice a week in most cases – especially lamb.
+However, we find that most adults need some red meat – about three 4-5 ounce servings weekly – especially lamb and 100% grass fed or organic beef.
+We do not recommend eating regular or feedlot beef.

-Macrobiotics may allow some pig products, but we find they can be contaminated with trichina worm cysts, even if well-cooked, so we suggest strictly avoiding all of them.
+Macrobiotics may allow some pig products, but we find they are all contaminated with trichina worm cysts, even if well-cooked, so we suggest strictly avoiding all products of the pig.
 The only exception is that porcine pancreas used as a digestive aid appears to be safe.

 12. Avoid fruits, sugars, alcohol and drugs.
 These are concepts shared between macrobiotics and development.